Context is powered by the Thomson Reuters Foundation Newsroom.

 Other programmes impacted by sharp cuts included initiatives to deter female genital mutilation (FGM) in Somalia, support women and girls under Taliban rule in Afghanistan, and to vaccinate children.

-Aid groups also expressed concern after provisional government data showed that more than 40% of Britain's development 2022 aid budget was spent by departments outside the foreign and development ministry last year.
+Aid groups had expressed concern after data showed that more than 40% of Britain's development aid budget in 2022 was spent by departments outside the foreign and development ministry.

-About 3.7 billion pounds ($4.6 billion) in aid that should have been used to help vulnerable people overseas was instead spent on hosting refugees in Britain, most of them Ukrainian, preliminary government spending data showed.
+About 3.7 billion pounds ($4.6 billion) in aid - nearly a third of the entire budget - that should have been used to help vulnerable people overseas was instead spent on hosting refugees in Britain, most of them Ukrainian, official data showed.

 New to Context?
 We'd love for you to find out a little more about what we do.
 Click here for a selection of our best work.